'AGT' contestant welcomed home for riding, support before quarterfinals

 Meanwhile, the quarterfinals of AGT will be shown Aug.
 27 at CoolToday Park in North Port’s West Villages.

-The Atlanta Braves spring training facility will host a watch party for the young opera singer the night she starts the live performances in Los Angeles on the popular NBC show.
-Emanne's performance will be streamed on the the 80-by-40-foot scoreboard.
+The Atlanta Braves spring training facility will host a watch party the night Emanne starts the live performances on the popular NBC show.
+Emanne’s performance will be streamed on the 80-by-40-foot scoreboard.
 The event begins at 6:30 p.m., and the streaming begins at 8 p.m., according to a release from CoolToday Park.

 Emanne was given the Golden Buzzer on Aug.
 7 by guest host Jay Leno.
 That guaranteed her a spot in the live shows.